qthedoc/functioneer/README.md

 Below are a few quick examples of how to use Functioneer.
 Each example will build on the last, introducing one piece of functionality.
 By the end you will have witnessed the computational power of this fully armed and fully operational library.

 ### Choose a Function to Analyze
 Functioneer is designed to analyze ANY function(s) with ANY number of inputs and outputs.
-For the following examples, the [Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) is used for its relative simplicity, 4 inputs (plenty to play with) and its historical significance as an optimization benchmark.
+For the following examples, we use the [Rosenbrock Function](https://en.wikipedia.org/wiki/Rosenbrock_function) for (1) its relative simplicity, (2) 4 inputs (plenty to play with) and (3) its historical significance as an optimization benchmark.

 ```
+# Example Function
 # Rosenbrock function (known minimum of 0 at: x=1, y=1, a=1, b=100)
 def rosenbrock(x, y, a, b):
     return (a-x)**2 + b*(y-x**2)**2
 ```

 ### Example 1: The Basics (Defining Parameters and Executing a Function)
-Set up an *analysis sequence* by defining four parameters (the inputs needed for the Rosenbrock function), then executing the function (with parameter ids matched to kwargs)
+Set up an *analysis sequence* by defining four parameters to match our function, then executing the function
-Note: Parameter IDs MUST match your function's args
+Note: Parameter IDs MUST match your function's args, function executions inside functioneer are fully keyword arg based.

 ```
 import functioneer as fn